cheerful/freckle-apidocs/content/v2/invoices.md

 ### A note about invoice deletion

 When an invoice is deleted, the entries and expenses associated with that tag are marked as uninvoiced.
-An invoice cannot be deleted if it has been paid or one of the invoice's projects has been archived.
+An invoice cannot be deleted if it has been paid or is locked for payment.

 ### Custom Error Codes

 * **paid**: the Invoice has been paid
-* **archived_project**: the Invoice includes an archived Project
+* **locked**: the Invoice is locked while it is being paid